 Bringing world-class technology to under-resourced languages.

-For further information on the 7000 Languages Project, please contact:
+For further information on 7000 Languages, please contact:

 7000 Partnerships and Projects

 Transparent Language has long been committed to supporting the learning and teaching of languages, regardless of how remote or small the community for that language.
 Our CEO, Michael Quinlan, once put it this way: "We live in an age of global interaction.
 No language is so small that no one needs to learn it.
 If we could, we would provide learning material for all 7,000 languages in the world."

 The first official 7000 Languages Facilitation Organization is NCOLCTL, the National Council of Less Commonly Taught Languages.
 The NCOLCTL 7000 Partnership was announced during the opening plenary session of the 2013 NCOLCTL Annual Conference in Chicago on April 26, 2013.